dbt-labs/docs.getdbt.com/website/blog/2022-09-08-konmari-your-query-migration.md

 - Build your staging tables first, and then your intermediate tables in your pre-planned buckets.
 - Important, reusable joins that are performed in the final query should be moved upstream into their own modular models, as well as any joins that are repeated in your query.
 - Remember that you don’t want to make these intermediate tables *too* specific.
 Don’t apply filters if it causes the model to be consumable by only one query downstream.
-If you do this, you aren’t creating a scalable project, you’re just recreating the same issue as your main query, but spread apart, which will be hard to untangle later.
+If you do this, you aren’t creating a scalable project, you’re just recreating the same issue as your original query, but spread amongst mulitple models, which will be hard to untangle later.

 Your final query should be concretely defined — is it a <Term id="dimensional-modeling">fact or dimension</Term> table?
 Is it a report table?
 What are the stepping stones to get there?
 What’s the most performant way to [materialize](/docs/building-a-dbt-project/building-models/materializations)?

-Build with the goal to scale — when might you need these int models again?
+Build with the goal to scale — when might you need these intermediate models again?
 Will you need to repeat the same joins?
-Hopefully you’ve designed with enough intention to know the answer to that last one is “no.”
+Hopefully you’ve designed with enough intention to know the answer to that last one is “no.” Avoid repeating joins!

 ## Step 6: Validate that the result *sparks joy*, AKA, satisfies all of the consumers’ needs